Common Core Standards

 Describe the doughnuts using a passage full of imagery.

-I like to take many photos of the students writing, eating, and just enjoying doughnuts.
+I take many photos of the students writing, eating, and just enjoying doughnuts.
 The photos along with the students’ writings make a terrific bulletin board.

 You can download the entire lesson with printables free at Teachers Pay Teachers.
 Please note that the printable lesson and the PowerPoint are not exact matches.
 This is because I created the unit to use in my classroom without plans for sharing.
 Also, I had to remove copyright sensitive information before placing the unit on Teachers Pay Teachers.
 Later I went through the PowerPoint and removed information, so that I could share it as well.
 If you wish to use the two together, I think you can do so by just adding or taking away information in a few places.